Ringworld: Plot summary

-On planet Earth in 2850 AD, Louis Gridley Wu is celebrating his 200th birthday.
+On Earth in 2850 AD, a bored Louis Wu is celebrating his 200th birthday.
 Despite his age, Louis is in perfect physical condition due to the longevity drug boosterspice.
-He meets Nessus, a Pierson's puppeteer, who offers him a mysterious job.
-Intrigued, Louis eventually accepts.
-Speaker-to-Animals (Speaker), who is a Kzin, and Teela Brown, a young human woman who becomes Louis's lover, also join the crew.
+Nessus, a Pierson's puppeteer, offers him a mysterious job.
+Intrigued, Louis accepts.
+Nessus also recruits the Kzin Speaker-to-Animals and Teela Brown, a young human woman who becomes Louis's lover, for the rest of the ship's crew.

-On the puppeteer home world, they are told that the expedition's goal is to investigate the Ringworld, a gigantic artificial ring, to see if it poses any threat.
-The Ringworld is about one million miles (1.6 million km) wide and approximately the diameter of Earth's orbit (which makes it about 584.3 million miles or 940.4 million km in circumference), encircling a sunlike star.
-It rotates to provide artificial gravity 99.2% as strong as Earth's from centrifugal force.
-The Ringworld has a habitable, flat inner surface (equivalent in area to approximately three million Earths), a breathable atmosphere and a temperature optimal for humans.
+On the puppeteer home world (which is fleeing deadly radiation that will arrive in 20,000 years), they are told that their goal is to determine if the Ringworld, a gigantic artificial ring near the puppeteers' path, poses any threat to their migration.
+The Ringworld is about one million miles (1.6 million km) wide and approximately the diameter of Earth's orbit, encircling a sunlike star.
+It rotates to provide artificial gravity 99% as strong as Earth's from centrifugal force.
+It has a habitable inner surface (equivalent in area to approximately three million Earths), a breathable atmosphere, and a temperature optimal for humans.
 Night is provided by an inner ring of shadow squares which are connected to each other by thin, ultra-strong wire.
-When the crew completes their mission, they will be given the starship in which they travelled to the puppeteer home world; it is orders of magnitude faster than any possessed by humans or Kzinti.
+When the crew completes their mission, as payment they will be given the starship they used to travel to the puppeteer world; it is about 1000 times faster than any human or Kzinti ship.

-When they reach the vicinity of the Ringworld, they are unable to contact anyone, and their ship, the Lying Bastard, is disabled by the Ringworld's automated meteoroid-defense system.
-The severely damaged vessel collides with a strand of shadow-square wire and crash-lands near a huge mountain, "Fist-of-God".
-As the fusion drive is destroyed, they are unable to launch back into space where they could use the undamaged faster-than-light hyperdrive to return home.
-They set out to find a way to get the Lying Bastard off the Ringworld.
+When they reach the vicinity of the Ringworld, they are unable to contact anyone.
+Their ship, the Lying Bastard, is disabled by an automated meteoroid-defense system.
+The vessel collides with a strand of shadow-square wire and crash-lands near a huge mountain, which is called "Fist-of-God" by the first natives they speak with.
+The fusion drive is destroyed, so they set out to find a way to get the Lying Bastard off the Ringworld and use the undamaged hyperdrive to return home.

-Using their flycycles (similar to antigravity motorcycles), they try to reach the rim of the ring, where they hope to find some technology that will help them.
-It will take them months to cross the vast distance.
-When Teela develops "Plateau trance" (a kind of highway hypnosis), they are forced to land.
-On the ground, they encounter apparently primitive human natives who live in the crumbling ruins of a once-advanced city and think that the crew are the engineers who created the ring, and whom they revere as gods.
-The crew is attacked when they commit what the natives consider blasphemy (the misuse of certain technologies).
+Using their flycycles, they set out for the rim of the ring, searching for technology to help them get home.
+They encounter primitive human natives who live in the ruins of a once-advanced city.
+The natives think that Louis is one of the engineers who created the ring, whom they revere as gods.
+The crew is attacked when Louis accidentally commits what the natives consider a blasphemy, but extricate themselves.